qiuriosity/intuitive-colors/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Running the downloaded version of this application on a local device requires installation of [Node.js](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/en/docs/install/).

 After navigating to the project directory in terminal, execute `yarn start` to start the application and go to [http://localhost:3000](http://localhost:3000).
+This application also requires the support of package dependencies, which can be obtained by executing `yarn install` in the directory (see package.json for a list of packages).
 If making any alterations to the application, visit the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for more details.

+*I don't have yarn:* using `npm start` and `npm install` should also work.

 ## selecting base palette